vedant3598/README.md/README.md

 ## About Me
 My name is Vedant Shah and I am 3B Computer Science student at the University of Waterloo.
 I aspire to specialize in Artificial Intelligence and love solving complex problems people face on a daily basis (check out some of my projects such as Stocc, Internhelper, Ad Astra, & UBank).
-I am currently interning as a Software Engineer intern at Nuvalence and seeking Summer 2022 internships and have previously interned as a Software Engineer @ Deloitte and DevOps Engineer @ NCR Corporation.
+I am currently interning as a Software Engineer intern at Nuvalence and an incoming SWE intern at HubSpot and have previously interned as a Software Engineer @ Deloitte and DevOps Engineer @ NCR Corporation.
 Feel free to reach out to me email @ [v37shah@uwaterloo.ca](v37shah@uwaterloo.ca) or via LinkedIn @ [linkedin.com/in/vedantshah18/](https://www.linkedin.com/in/vedantshah18/).

 <!--
 ## Stats